AnnePierce/Software_Engineering_For_Scientists_Project_group1/README.md

 # swefs_group1
-Software to analyze fiber photometry and behavior data from Anne Pierce's thesis project in Donaldson Lab
+Software to analyze fiber photometry and behavior data from Anne Pierce's thesis project in Donaldson Lab.
+The results file shows an example of the analysis output that can be generated from this repo.

 # Caroline's contributions
 ## Caroline_Parsing_Progress